wp-plugins/ad-injection/readme.txt

 Ad Injection (when injecting random ads) works by looking for the end paragraph tags (&lt;p&gt;&lt;/p&gt;).
 Some themes override the wpautop filter and set it to run after the plugins.
 This means that Ad Injection can't find the end paragraph tags, and so can't inject any random ads.
 If this happens try changing the the_content filter priority from the Advanced tab in the Ad Injection UI.
 Try values of 100, and if that doesn't work 200.

-Themes which I know have this issue include 'Avenue', 'TheTravelTheme' and 'Vectors'.
+Themes which I know have this issue include 'Avenue', 'TheTravelTheme', 'Exciter Magazine', and 'Vectors'.

 = Will Ad Injection work with the multi-blog version of WordPress? =